Toyota C-HR review - Reliability and safety

 For instance, the C-HR is underpinned by the same platform as the recently launched fourth generation Prius.
 Light and strong, it not only helps sharpen the ride and handling, it provides a tough cage during a collision.

 More importantly, the engines and gearboxes have all been lifted from other models in the Toyota line-up.
-The 1.8-litre petrol/electric hybrid unit is virtually identical to the recently revised set-up that debuted in the latest Prius, complete with its more efficient battery and clever combustion process that combines both Atkinson and Otto cycles.
+The 1.8-litre petrol/electric hybrid unit is virtually identical to the set-up that debuted in the latest Prius, complete with its more efficient battery and clever combustion process that combines both Atkinson and Otto cycles.
 Despite the complexity of this set-up, it has proved to be extremely reliable.

 More reviews for C-HR SUV